 To comply with Sydney Water requirements the construction of a waste water, portable water, and recycled water pipe might be required before a Section 73 Certificate can be issued.

-Currently Section 73 Certificates need to be collated and lodged with a Sydney Water Servicing Coordinator (WSC), like MGP.
+On all other developments a Section 73 Certificate needs to be collated and lodged with a Sydney Water Servicing Coordinator (WSC), like MGP.

 Do I need a Section 73?

 Sydney Water’s guidelines for the types of developments that require a Section 73 Certificate identifies the following;

 Industrial, commercial and special use development, where there is a change in use of existing buildings and facilities that may result in increased demand for water and/or the discharge of trade waste water from the premises.